ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### [karaoke auditor - CheckAFilelistForFilesMissingSidecarFilesOfTheProvidedExtension](../BAT-and-UTIL-files-1/check_a_filelist_for_files_missing_sidecar_files_of_the_provided_extensions.py)

-Creates a list of files *in a playlist* which are missing their karaoke files.
+Processes a playlist to create a new playlist consisting of only the songs missing karaoke files.

 EXAMPLE:
 ```